tiagopala/tiagopala/README.md

 #### Here’s something about me:

 - :bank: I'm currently working as a software engineer for a banking institution
-- :blue_book: I'm .NET specialist focused in developing cloud native apps
+- :blue_book: I'm a .NET specialist focused in developing cloud native apps
 - :cloud: 3 times AWS Certified

 #### Certs achieved: